-- 7.5.1 The School will: - Provide regular attendance reports to form tutors, House Teams and other School leaders/appropriate non-teaching staff to facilitate discussions with students and families. - Use data to monitor and evaluate the impact of any interventions put in place in order to modify them and inform future strategies.
+- Provide regular attendance reports to form tutors, House Teams and other School leaders/appropriate non-teaching staff to facilitate discussions with pupils and families. - Use data to monitor and evaluate the impact of any interventions put in place in order to modify them and inform future strategies.